OISF/suricata/doc/userguide/rules/meta.rst

 Meta-settings
 =============

-Meta-settings have no effect on Suricata's inspection; they have an effect on the way Suricata reports events.
+Meta-settings have no effect on Suricata's inspection; they do have an effect on the way Suricata reports events.

 msg (message)
 -------------

 The keyword msg gives more information about the signature and the possible alert.
-The first part shows the filename of the signature.
+The first part shows the class of the signature.
 It is a convention that part is written in uppercase characters.

 The format of msg is:

 ::

-  msg: “..........”;
+  msg: "some description";

-Example:
+Examples:

 ::